 When you are negotiating salary or an hourly or retainer rate on a consulting engagement, do you always win?
 No, probably not.
 When you’re negotiating with your wife on who is going to get up at 3 AM to feed or change the baby, do you always win?
 Possibly never.
 But on our projects, when we know there has to be a conclusive give and take, we’d like to always get our way.
 I don’t mean “I want it my way or else” – nothing like that scenario.
 We need to be ready to give up things if there is something we need badly on our project – so I’m not talking about “getting ahead”.
 I’m talking about getting that thing that WE need.
 Getting that thing that is important to the project to keep it on track.
 That is what we want to win.
 Every time?
 But how?

 Document your side well.
-Never go into any negotiation – especially an important one with the project customer – without good documentation showing why you need what you need and how what you are trying to negotiate will help the project in the long run, not hurt it.
+Never go into any negotiation, especially an important one with the project customer without good documentation.
+Describe why and what you need detailing the pros and cons and how it will help the project in the long run, not hurt it.

 Practice the discussion.
 Practice what you’re going to say.
 You need to be well-spoken and ready to answer questions.
 Anticipate what the client will throw back at you at every turn.
 That way you are ready with follow-up information.
 You want this to go fast and end well for you.